digbmc/dssf-19/sections/sandbox.md

 ## Publishing

-1. Create a new markdown document in your local repository (the dssf-19 directory).
+1. Create a new markdown file in the documents folder within your local repository (the dssf-19 directory).
 Use the .md file extension.
-4. Open the document in atom and write content using markdown syntax.
+4. Open the document in **atom** and write content using markdown syntax.
 Include headers, lists, text, and links or images.
-Check your work in atom using the markdown preview package.
+3. Check your work in atom using the markdown preview package.
 2. Save your new document
 2. Check the **status** of your local repository according to git.
 3. **Add** your document to git's plate so it knows you've made changes (also referred to as "staging" your changes)